wp-plugins/wordpress-seo/readme.txt

 * Add filter `wpseo_locale` for the locale in the opengraph settings.
 * Add filter `wpseo_metabox_prio` to allow WP SEO metabox priority to be changed.
 * Allow - in focus keyword.
+* Removed the option to use a Facebook page as an admin in the Facebook OpenGraph, as Facebook deprecated that.
+* Now adding _all_ the images in a post with an og:image tag, so people can more easily share the right image.

 = 1.1.6 =